cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

 ### Exercise 1: Create and configure an Azure Site Recovery vault

+- Important Note: Please make sure you are doing these steps below on the Host Computer not on the Guest OS (2012)

 The main tasks for this exercise are as follows:

 1. Create an Azure Site Recovery vault